Financing

 Nampa Recreation Center

 140,000 sq ft, $6.5M in COPs.
 13,000+ charter memberships pre-sold.
 Debt paid in full by 2003.
-Today: 100% self-sustaining from user fees, ~$3M fund balance.
+Operations today are funded entirely by user fees (no general-fund subsidy), ~$3M fund balance.

 Idaho Supreme Court: Frazier v.
 Greater Boise Auditorium District